ausstein/ausstein/README.md

 # 👋 Hi, I'm Yannick Holtkamp

-I'm a physicist and computational scientist with a passion for integrating classical simulation algorithms with machine learning techniques to advance our understanding of complex physical systems.
+Physicist and computational scientist focused on integrating machine learning with classical simulations to model complex physical systems.
+Passionate about AI applications in physics, game environments, and complex ecosystems.

 During my PhD at Constructor University Bremen, I developed a fully differentiable implementation of quantum dynamics simulation methods (NISE) in PyTorch, combining them with neural networks to improve accuracy and scalability for biologically relevant systems.
 I also focus on optimizing scientific codebases for high-performance computing, enabling efficient exploration of complex parameter spaces.